 Vial excavated at a British Revolutionary War camp

-Vial excavated at the British military camp on the Dyckman farm in Washington Heights, Manhattan; light green glass; flared lip with short, cylindrical neck; cylindrical body.
+Vial excavated at the British military camp on the Dyckman farm in Washington Heights, Manhattan; aquamarine glass; flared lip with short cylindrical neck, sloping shoulder, and cylindrical body.

 Gift of the Washington Headquarters Association, Daughters of the American Revolution, 1947